 model.h5, and the

 When you have a script that takes some data as an input and produces other data

 outputs, a better way to capture them is to use

-If you tried the commands in the Switching between workspace versions section, go back to the master branch code and data with:
+If you tried the commands in the Switching between workspace versions section, go back to the master branch code and data, and remove the

 $ dvc run -n train -d train.py -d data \ -o model.h5 -o bottleneck_features_train.npy \ -o bottleneck_features_validation.npy -M metrics.csv \ python train.py

 python train.py) that was run to produce the result.